tdore92/project-1/README.md

 <h2>Overview</h2>

 <p>For our first GA project, we were asked to create a grid based game, rendered in browser, using JavaScript, CSS and HTML.
-We had multiple game type to choose from- I decided upon the 90’s classic, Snake.
-This project was to be created solo.</p>
+We had multiple game types to choose from- I decided upon the 90’s classic, Snake.
+This project was to be created solo, and within 1 week.</p>

+<a href="https://tdore92.github.io/project-1/">Play Metroid Snake here</a>

 <h2>Brief</h2>